 umich_oidc_not_logged_in– Show content only if the visitor is NOT logged in.

-umich_oidc_not_member– Show content only if the visitor NOT a member of any of the specified groups.
+umich_oidc_not_member– Show content only if the visitor NOT a member of the specified groups.

 umich_oidc_url– Generate a login or logout URL.